Meet Our Testing Team

 Layla Hybrid Mattress Awards

-Based on positive ratings from our testing team and mattress owners, the Layla Hybrid has earned the following awards in Tuck Mattress Guides.
+Based on positive ratings from our testing team and mattress owners, the Layla Hybrid has earned the following awards in our Mattress Guides.

 Best Mattress for Couples

 Best flippable for Best Mattress for Couples.

 Best flippable for Best Firm Mattress.

 Editor’s pick for Best Mattress for Side Sleeperss.

 Editor’s pick (Flippable) for Best Mattress for Sex.

 The Layla Hybrid is encased in a cover made from a fabric blend of polyester (66 percent), viscose (30 percent), and spandex (4 percent).
 The material has a very soft and stretchy feel, and the added viscose makes the cover exceptionally breathable.
 The cover has a zipper and can be removed for cleaning, but it should not be washed by hand or in a machine.
 Layla Sleep recommends dry-cleaning.